 The captains' original plan, first mentioned in Clark's Field Notes on July 4, 1804, was to send the white pirogue back to St. Louis from the mouth of the Platte River with reports to be forwarded to President Jefferson.
 For the next few weeks they kept that in mind, and continued to prepare for it by drawing maps and writing dispatches (see journal entries for July 24 and August 12, 1804).
 Evidently they had postponed that plan by the time they arrived at the Platte on July 21, for they proceeded on from there without mentioning it.
 On September 16, however, because increasing numbers of sandbars were impeding the progress of the barge, and they were losing time.
 For that reason, wrote Clark, they decided to move some of the barge's cargo to the white pirogue "& detain the Soldiers untill Spring & Send them from our winter quarters."
 That was a practical expedient, for the barge could easily return to St. Louis on the spring freshet with the large quantity of mineralogical, botanical and other specimens, and "Donations" of gifts from Indians, to President Jefferson and Benjamin Smith Barton, which might not have fit into the white pirogue.

-Fully loaded, the white pirogue would have drawn about 20 inches of water, leaving 19 inches of free-board — the distance between the water and the lowest point on the gunwales (pronounced gunnels).
+Fully loaded, the white pirogue would have drawn about 20 inches of water, leaving 19 inches of freeboard—the distance between the water and the lowest point on the gunwales (pronounced gunnels).
 Each of the five-foot cargo compart-ments could have been loaded one foot higher than the gunwales (Figure 3).
 On May 6, 1804, Lewis, who was still in St. Louis, wrote to Clark requesting that he send the "small perogue" down to St. Louis to have "way-strips" added atop her gunwales.
-Way-strips, also known as washstrakes, helped to prevent spray from splashing into the boat.
+Way-strips, better known as wash-strakes, helped to prevent spray from splashing into the boat.
 Clark received the letter on the seventh via John Colter, and immediately dispatched Sgt.
 Ordway to St. Louis with "a perogue," presumably the white one.
-Richard Boss included washstrakes on his model of the white pirogue, reinforced by wooden brackets (not visible) called poppets, which define the rowlocks — the notches containing the thole-pins.
+Richard Boss included wash-strakes on his model of the white pirogue, reinforced by wooden brackets (not visible) called poppets, which would support the rowlocks—the notches serving as thole-pins.
 Each oar is secured to the thole-pin by means of a grommet, which is a triple ring made of a single strand of rope wrapped around the loom where it rests in the oar-lock, looped with a twist over the thole-pin, then back around the loom and tied off.
 (See the illustration and description in Figure 2 of the article, "Flagship — Barge — Keelboat".)

 The posts in the bows of both pirogues would each have supported a blunderbuss, a short-range defensive weapon with a large bore and a wide mouth.
 Those firelocks were often used at sea for repelling boarders, and the captains were prepared to use them that way if necessary.
 When the Teton Sioux abruptly turned belligerent on September 24, 1804, Lewis ordered all his men to arms and, according to Sergeant Ordway, commanded that the large swivel cannon on the barge be loaded with sixteen musket balls, and "the 2 other Swivels loaded well with Buck Shot, Each of them manned."
 Fortunately, open conflict was averted, and no similar situations arose thereafter.
 The blunderbusses, with their characteristic smoke and noise, served well for signaling, and for celebrations such as their return to St. Charles on September 23, 1806, when they saluted the villagers at St. Charles with three rounds from the "blunderbuts."